survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 * `[path]` - Returns the file path.
 * `[name]` - Returns the file name.
 * `[ext]` - Returns the extension. `[ext]` works for most available fields. `ExtractTextPlugin` is a notable exception to this rule.
 * `[hash]` - Returns the build hash.
-If any portion of the build changes, this will change as well.
+If any portion of the build changes, this changes as well.
 * `[chunkhash]` - Returns an entry chunk-specific hash.
 Each `entry` defined at the configuration receives a hash of own.
-If any portion of the entry changes, the hash will change as well. `[chunkhash]` is more granular than `[hash]` by definition.
+If any portion of the entry changes, the hash changes as well. `[chunkhash]` is more granular than `[hash]` by definition.
 * `[contenthash]` - Returns a hash specific to content. `[contenthash]` is available for `ExtractTextPlugin` only and is the most specific option available.

 It is preferable to use particularly `hash` and `chunkhash` only for production purposes as hashing won't do much good during development.